WalletConnect/walletconnect-specs/docs/specs/clients/notify/client-sdk-api.md

   // for wallet to listen on notify notification public abstract on("notify_notification", (notification: NotifyNotificationRecord, metadata: Metadata) => {}): void;

-  // Listen for when an existing notification has been changed public abstract on("notify_notification_changed", (notification: NotifyNotificationRecord, metadata: Metadata) => {}): void;

   // for wallet to listen for result of notify subscription update public abstract on("notify_update", (result: NotifySubscription | Error) => {}): void;